p-acharya/p-acharya.github.io/_pages/about.md

 ---
 permalink: /

-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+[//]: # (title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites")
 excerpt: "About me: Poorvi Acharya"
 author_profile: true
 redirect_from: